 Of course, most new college instructors are also grad students teaching as part of their assistantships.
 So, I make sure to include the occasional grad school specific post and video, as well.

-At this point in my teaching journey, I’ve finished my dissertation at am adjuncting at a local university for a year, and have transitioned into instructional design.
+At this point in my journey, I’ve finished my dissertation, experienced adjuncting at a local university for a year, and have transitioned into instructional design.
 But, I haven’t stopped wanting to help new college instructors who stumbled across this blog on their journey to finding their own teaching styles and strategies.